Last updated on May 19, 2023 by Wandering our World

 The island of Sicily in the south has an attractive climate, historic cities such as Palermo and Catania, miles of fine sandy beaches, vineyards, Greek temples, Roman sites, and gorgeous baroque towns.

-Back on the mainland of Southern Italy is Cinque Terre – the postcard-perfect collection of ancient villages on the Liguria coastline.
+Whilst back on the mainland of Southern Italy is Cinque Terre (photo below) – the postcard-perfect collection of ancient villages on the Liguria coastline.

 This National Park and UNESCO World Heritage Site receives 2.4 million visitors a year.
 Why?
 It’s gorgeous!
 From north to south the villages are Monterosso, Vernazza, Corniglia, Manarola and Riomaggiore, each with unique character and superb sea views.
 This is mostly a place for beaches, outdoor activities, and water sports.